The main indicators used to analyze posts of earned media in your Radarly projects are:

 |Number of comments|

-Engagement is a measurement of public involvment to a post
+Engagement score quantifies the public involvment to a post.

 How is it calculated?

-There are various ways to calculate engagement for each plateform:
+There are various ways to calculate engagement for each platform:

-Amount of retweets + amount of comments + amount of time a tweet is favourited
+Number of retweets + number of likes + number of replies to a tweet

 Amount of likes + amount of comments